amands49/World-Cup-OS/README.md

 ## The Problem

-Running a World Cup match is a coordinated effort across crowd safety, weather, transport, vendors, and emergency response.
+Running a World Cup match involves a coordinated effort across crowd safety, weather, transport, vendors, and emergency response.
 Operations teams need a single view of live conditions, prioritized actions, and AI-backed recommendations — not scattered spreadsheets and radio chatter.

 WorldCupOS simulates that command-center experience: a dark, broadcast-style dashboard where specialized AI agents analyze stadium telemetry and surface what matters most before kickoff.